abdessamiichalbi/meta-rauc-community/meta-rauc-atmel/README.rst

 Also note that this layer is for demo purpose only and does not care about migratability between different layer revision.

-I. Adding the meta-rauc-raspberrypi layer to your build
+I. Adding the meta-rauc-atmel layer to your build
 =======================================================

-Run 'bitbake-layers add-layer meta-rauc-raspberrypi'
+Run 'bitbake-layers add-layer meta-rauc-atmel'

 II.
 Build The Demo System
 =========================